MarcosM2/Advanced_AI/README.md

 The system operates as a full interaction pipeline:

+The system operates as a full interaction pipeline:

-User detection → Greeting → Speech input → LLM intent parsing → Pathfinding → Spoken directions → Automatic reset
+**User detection → Greeting → Speech input → LLM intent parsing → Pathfinding → Spoken directions → Automatic reset**

-The system is fully asynchronous and designed for real-time interaction.
+PERCI is fully asynchronous and designed for real-time interaction.
 ---

 ## Features